lukemarsden/dagger-ai/README.md

 Welcome back, check out outputs/inferences to see the results!

 Now uncomment some of the prompts or brands in the config.yml and re-run, note how the Dagger cache saves you from having to redo any work that it's already done!

+## Remember to shut down your GPU if you like keeping your money!